 The manufacturer’s instructions outlined a testing procedure that would have found even very small leaks.
 The installing contractor had failed to utilize this procedure, despite the manufacturers recommendations and the requirement of NFPA 2001 Standard on Clean Agent Fire Extinguishing Systems to “Check pneumatic equipment, where required, for integrity to ensure proper operation.”
 Additionally, the forensic engineers who initially examined the system also failed to properly check for leaks, then dismantled the system, preventing me from ever knowing with certainty the pneumatic integrity of the system.

-Because the system had been improperly examined and dismantled before my involvement, I was unable to determine with certainty the reason the system did not discharge.
-However, I was able to determine the system installer should have detected a leak at installation if there was one present, but failed to conduct the specified tests to ensure a leak free installation.
+Because the system had been improperly examined and dismantled before my involvement, we were unable to determine with certainty the reason the system did not discharge.
+However, we were able to determine the system installer should have detected a leak at installation if there was one present, but failed to conduct the specified tests to ensure a leak free installation.
 This despite their certification the system had been installed “in accordance with NFPA, the manufacturers and USCG recommendations.”

 Founded in 1997, The Warren Group, forensic engineers and consultants provides technical investigations and analysis of personal injury and property claims as well as expert testimony for insurance adjusters and attorneys.
 Extremely well versed in the disciplines of mechanical, electrical, chemical, structural, accident reconstruction and fire and explosion investigation, our engineers and consultants are known for delivering the truth — origin, cause, responsibility and cost of an event or claim — with unmistakable clarity.